 What is BlueHost Sitelock Security?

-Most of you will already be knowing about Bluehost as you are here.
-However, we will discuss a little bit about Bluehost before we get into the discussion on “Is Sitelock security worth it or not”.
+Most of you already know about Bluehost as you are here.
+However, we will discuss briefly about Bluehost before we get into the discussion on “Is Sitelock security worth it or not”.

 Generally, the addons are about security, performance, and backup.
 One of the addons is Sitelock security essential.
 It is a security add-on used to prevent your website from malicious attacks.